gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-06-01-1-Learning-Probability-Distribution-Of-Data.markdown

 Such encoder decoder architecture is a very popular paradigm of generative models.
 Not only do they give us a latent space succinctly capturing patterns from high dimensional data, but also a probability distribution complex enough to model data and an efficient way to sample from it.

 This dual optimization approach used to find parameters of encoder and decoder is called variational inference.
 Variational Auto-Encoders (VAEs) are a popular example of encoder-decoder architecture using variational inference to find parameters of both.
 Another example is Diffusion models which we will discuss in later part this series.

+We will learn more about variational inference in the next post in this series.